-This loaf is a modern take on the classic German Sachertorte.
-Moist and chocolatey with an apricot jam filling and chocolate glaze, this sachertorte loaf is perfect for any day of the week.
+This loaf is a modern take on the classic German Sachertorte; moist and chocolatey with an apricot jam filling and chocolate glaze, this sachertorte chocolate loaf cake is perfect for any day of the week.

 - Make sure the oven is preheated so the loaf can go in right away when you are finished mixing it.

 - I find it works best if the sour cream has come to room temp.
 But, if you forget, you can do this by measuring it out and microwaving it for about 10 seconds.

 - In addition to the sour cream, make sure the eggs and butter are also room temperature.
 This will help all of the ingredients blend well together.

 - When beating in the eggs, do not beat for too long; if too much air is added the loaf will have a tendency to rise quickly and then collapse – especially if you live at a higher altitude.

 - Don’t worry if the wet ingredients look a little split, like scrambled eggs.
 Once you add the dry ingredients it will become a smooth batter.

 - After you have poured the batter into the loaf tin, smooth out the top with either a rubber or offset spatula.
 Because it is a relatively thick batter, the loaf tends to maintain a lot of its shape while baking.

 - DO NOT open the oven until 40 minutes have passed, if you are using a convection oven (or the convection setting).
 If you are using a conventional oven, you will need to rotate the loaf tin after 30 minutes to make sure it browns evenly.
 If you open the oven for too long or test it with a toothpick too early, there is a good chance the loaf will slightly fall/collapse.

 - All Purpose Flour: Any all purpose flour will work for this loaf!
 I have not yet tried any other flours with this recipe.